merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 2. **COG_FUNCTION** this column has the name of the specific function for which enrichment was calculated.
 In this example we chose to use `COG_FUNCTION` for functional annotation, and hence the column title is `COG_FUNCTION`.
 You can specify whichever functional annotation source you have in your PAN database using the `--annotation-source`, and then the analysis would be done according to that annotation source.
 Even if you have multiple functional annotation sources in your genome storage, only one source could be used for a single run of this program.
 If you wish, you could run it multiple times and each time use a different annotation source.
 If you don't remember which annotation sources are available in your genomes storage, you can use `--list-annotation-sources`.

 3. **enrichment_score** is a score to measure how much is this function unique to the genomes that belong to a specific group vs. all other genomes in your pangenome.
-It is simply the output of,<br /><br />
-$$
-portion\_occurrence\_in\_group -  portion\_occurrence\_outside\_of\_group
-$$
-<br /><br />In the comparison above, each genome belongs to one of the two groups (HL, LL), but if the column you chose from your layers additional data table has more than two groups, then when comparing a function for each group, the occurrence is compared between the group members, and the rest of the genomes, i.e. the comparison is not pair-wise between groups (you can see the example below of comparisonbetween clades of Prochlorococcus for more details).
-When the occurrence of a function in the group is lower than outside the group, then we get negative values (makes sense, right?).
+This score was developed by [Amy Willis](https://github.com/adw96).
+For more details about how we generate this score, see the note from Amy below.
+Notice that in the comparison above, each genome belongs to one of the two groups (HL, LL), but if the column you chose from your layers additional data table has more than two groups, then when comparing a function for each group, the occurrence is compared between the group members, and the rest of the genomes, i.e. the comparison is not pair-wise between groups (you can see the example below of comparison between clades of Prochlorococcus for more details).
+When the occurrence of a function in the group is lower than outside the group, then we get a negative enrichment score.

-4. **weighted_enrichment_score** is meant to help you compare between enrichment scores for different groups even if these groups have different sizes.
-The ides is that if you get a high enrichment score for a group of only two members it is not as impressive as getting high enrichment for a larger group of genomes.
-In addition, if the comparison is done between groups similar in size, then it is more reliable, i.e. if the number of genomes in a group is similar to the number of genomes outside that group, then the comparison is more valid.
-To account for these, the weighted enrichment is the output of the following equation:<br /><br />
-$$
-weighted\_enrichment\_score = enrihment \times N_{g} \times (p_{group} \times log_{2} (p_{group}) + (1-p_{group}) \times log_{2} (1 - p_{group}))
-$$
-<br /><br />Where $$N_{g}$$ is the total number of genomes in the pangenome, and $$p_{group}$$ is the portion of group members out of all genomes (i.e. the number of genomes that belong to the group divided by the total number of genomes in the pangenome).
-In other words the weighted enrichment score is the product of the enrichment score with the total number of genomes in the pangenome, multiplied by the entropy of group membership.
-If the number of group members is equal to the number of non-members, then the entropy is maximized (and equals 1), and if the groups are not balanced then the entropy is lower.

 5. **portion_occurrence_in_group** is the number of genomes in the group that were associated with the function, divided by the total number of genomes in the group